jdberlinski/matclust/README.md

 Observations are allowed to have an unequal number of observations, both between observations and between features of hte same observation.

-See `?repclust` for more information on the model, and `?generate_data` to see the expect format for data.funciton.
+See `?repclust` for more information on the model, and `?generate_data` to see the expected format for data.

 ## Installation
 With `devtools` (or `remotes`):